 The project consists of phases aligned with the overall

-project timetable which starts in December 2016 and ends in March 2019.
+project timetable which started in December 2016 and ended in March 2019.

 December 2016 to December 2017

-It covers the 1st objective and consists in :
+It covered the 1st objective and consisted of :

-Recruit a research team wich is supported by a consultation committee.
+Recruiting a research team which was supported by a consultation committee.

 January to December 2018

-The identification of the housing needs covers the 2nd and 3rd objectives and consists of :
+The identification of the housing needs covered the 2nd and 3rd objectives and consisted of :

-The development of a housing models covers the 4th objective and consists of :
+The development of a housing model covered the 4th objective and consisted of :

-Identify organizations that demonstrate an interest in developing housing, support and follow-up services for these.
+Identifying organizations that demonstrate an interest in developing housing, support and follow-up services for victims.

 It covers the 5th objective and includes a dissemination plan targeting :